 The shock assembly can be adjusted to vary the amount of pre-load applied to the springs.
 This allows the operator to maintain the ride height.

 Use less pre-load for light weight operators.
 Use more pre-load for heavy weight operators.
+Adjust the rear suspension height if additional weight (ie. grass collector) is being added to the frame.

 To adjust the spring pre-load: